by Susan Flantzer

 Prince Pierre, circa 1960

 During the reign of his son Prince Rainier III, Pierre lived in a villa near the Prince’s Palace in Monaco.
-In 1951, Pierre founded the Le Prix littéraire Prince Pierre de Monaco, an award to honor French-language writers with an exemplary body of work, and served as its president from 1951 until his death in 1964.
-In 1966, Pierre’s son Prince Rainier III expanded the original organization into The Prince Pierre Foundation in memory of his father who was a great patron of the arts.
+In 1951, Pierre founded the Le Prix littéraire Prince Pierre de Monaco, an award to honor French-language writers with an exemplary body of work, and served as its president from 1951 until he died in 1964.
+In 1966, Pierre’s son Prince Rainier III expanded the original organization into The Prince Pierre Foundation in memory of his father, a great patron of the arts.
 The foundation awards annual prizes in literature, music, and contemporary art.
 Pierre’s granddaughter The Princess of Hanover (Princess Caroline of Monaco) serves as the President.
 In 1957, Prince Pierre became President of the Monaco National Commission of UNESCO and the Monaco Olympic Committee.
 The Princess Caroline Ludothèque, a library, still in existence, offering children direct access to books, toys, and games, was founded by Prince Pierre in 1960, and named after his granddaughter Princess Caroline.

 On November 10, 1964, Prince Pierre, aged 69, died of cancer at the American Hospital of Paris in Neuilly-sur-Seine, in the western suburbs of Paris, France.
 He was buried at the Chapelle de la Paix in Monaco where his former wife Princess Charlotte, his daughter Princess Antoinette and her deceased children have also been buried.